Ukita clan

-The Ukita clan (宇喜多氏, Ukita-shi) was a Japanese samurai clan of daimyos.
-The Ukita clan ruled Bizen Province and Bingo Province, in the late Sengoku period.
+The Ukita clan (宇喜多氏, Ukita-shi) was a Japanese samurai clan of daimyo.
+The Ukita clan ruled Bizen Province and Bingo Province during the late Sengoku period.

 History

-The Ukita were a local samurai clan in Bizen but became powerful daimyo when Ukita Naoie was the head of the clan.
-Ukita Hideie became Toyotomi Hideyoshi's one of the five great senior retainers called Gotairō who helped Hideyoshi.
-Hideie belonged to the West squad in the Battle of Sekigahara, after the battle Ukita clan was demolished and Hideie was sentenced to exile on the Hachijō-jima.
+The Ukita were a local samurai clan in Bizen that became powerful daimyo when Ukita Naoie was head of the clan.
+Ukita Hideie became one of Toyotomi Hideyoshi's five great senior retainers called Gotairō (Council of Five Elders), which took stewardship over Hideyoshi's infant son Hideyori upon Hideyoshi's death in 1598.
+After friction between Hideyoshi's retainers Ishida Mitsunari and Tokugawa Ieyasu led to the Battle of Sekigahara, Hideie sided with Mitsunari as part of the Western Army.
+After the Western Army's defeat, the Tokugawa clan abolished the Ukita clan and Hideie was sentenced to exile on Hachijō-jima.